7mm Backcountry

 Once you’ve settled on a cartridge and platform, paired it with a quality optic and zeroed your varmint rifle, it’s time to start considering which bullet you’ll use.
 Varmint rifles differ from dedicated predator rifles in that you probably aren’t concerned about pelt damage but instead want to dispatch the animal as efficiently as possible.
 For that reason, a rapid-expanding bullet with a thin jacket makes the most sense.
 Expansion will initiate on small targets, and there’s less chance that the bullet will ricochet.

-Whether you choose a centerfire or rimfire varmint rifle, you’ll need to spend enough time at the range that you can accurately hit small targets.
+Whether you choose centerfire or rimfire, you’ll need to spend enough time at the range that you can accurately hit small targets.
 Proper bullet selection is also important because quality ammunition performs more consistently, allowing you to make difficult shots.
 A quality bullet with a thin jacket will dispatch the animal quickly when the bullet strikes, too.
 There are plenty of opportunities to shoot varmints across the country, and this is a great off-season pastime to keep your rifle skills sharp.
 Just be sure you’re using the right ammo.